giacomogreggio/HSL-citybikes-predictor/README.md

 - Route planners suggest routes without any regard for the availability of citybikes.

 Solutions:
-- Our aim is to give a solution for all the users of our application that reduce the time consuming and provide the best choice for the station.
+- Our aim is to give a solution for all the users of our application that reduces the time consuming and provides the best choice for the station.
 - Our application is aimed to be an add-on to a pre-existing application.
 - Our project makes it possible to suggest accurate routes taking the citybike availability into account.

 ## Same scope, different applications
+Right before we started our development process an application similar to ours, [Find Bike Now](https://www.findbikenow.com), was published.
+This shows that the need for this kind of application is real.  <br/>
+Unfortunately the published application is not as advanced as ours, it only considers average values for weekdays while our City Bike Predictor considers also for example weather, time of the day, and station’s location.
+This makes the Find Bike Now predictions less accurate and leads to misinformation.
+The predictions are not helpful if they are not correct.  <br/>
+In addition, Find Bike Now doesn't solve the problems listed above.

 ## Credits
 [Giacomo Greggio](https://github.com/giacomogreggio) <br/>